 - Print images to display in the classroom or library.

 Access is available via IP Authentication, Shibboleth, Google and Microsoft Single Sign On (SSO), Username and Password.

 Find out more about accessing Artstor on the JSTOR platform with SSO here.

 Promotional materials and downloads

 Why can’t my students just use Google Images?

-Yes, images can be downloaded by clicking the “Save” icon in the image viewer.
+Yes.
+Download an image by clicking the “Save” icon in the image viewer.

-Images downloaded by clicking the “Save” icon in the image viewer within the Digital Library may not be used in publications, except for student papers and essays.
-Artstor images may not be used for any commercial purpose, such as being incorporated into a publication distributed by a press, regardless of whether that press is commercial or non-profit.
+Users may not use images downloaded from the Digital Library in publications, except for student papers and essays.
+Additionally, Artstor images cannot be utilized for any commercial purposes.
+This includes their incorporation into publications distributed by presses, whether commercial or non-profit.